Finding the Best Places to Retire Since 2006!

-Cons: The poverty rate is above the national average, and manifestations of this are visible around town.
+Cons: The poverty rate is above the national average.
+Much of this is due to the low wage migrant farm worker population that comes to work in the apple orchards.
 The tornado risk is 105% above the national average.

 Notes: Atlantans come to rent cabins for the weekend, and former President Jimmy Carter has a second home here.
-The town is racially diverse, attracting migrants who work in the apple fields.
 Residents seem to like Ellijay and remark on its friendly atmosphere and peaceful setting.
-The town has grown by 40% within the last decade, and some people call it a quaint little drinking town with an antique problem.
+The population goes up and down according to how many folks come to work in the apple orchards each year.
+Home prices have remained steady since last year.

 The Peach State ratified the Constitution on January 2, 1788, becoming the fourth state to enter the Union.
 By the mid-19th century, Georgia was rich in plantations and deeply dependent on the slave economy.
 During the Civil War, General Sherman captured Atlanta and set about destroying much of the state's plantation culture.